CIR GROWTH 2023

 GREETINGS

 Reaching Souls | I recall a conversation that I had with a woman in North Myrtle Beach, SC after attending their Friday night General Recovery Meeting.
 We’ll call her Tonya.
 Tonya shared about finding Overeaters Anonymous (OA) and Al-Anon about 40 years ago while dealing with family addiction challenges and overeating compulsively.
-It saved her life at the time, however her participation in those fellowships began to take the place of her participation in the Catholic Church.
+It saved her life at the time.
+However, her participation in those fellowships began to take the place of her participation in the Catholic Church.
 About 10 years ago, she found herself a bit disillusioned with secular 12-step recovery and slowly stepped away from it.

-After feeling lost and looking for something different, Tonya made the move to Myrtle Beach about a year-and-a-half ago.
-Shortly after, a friend referred her to a Catholic radio show in which I was a guest and she went online to find a Catholic in Recovery group in her new community.
+After feeling lost and looking for something different, Tonya moved to Myrtle Beach about a year-and-a-half ago.
+Shortly after, a friend referred her to a Catholic radio show during which I was a guest and she went online to find a Catholic in Recovery group in her new community.
 Since then, Tonya has returned to fully participating in the Catholic Church, is active in her local Catholic in Recovery group, and has made a return to OA and Al-Anon meetings.
 Her story is nothing short of miraculous and it was an honor to receive her gratitude for the community we’re building.
-In whatever way I can, I would like to extend her gratitude to you.
+In whatever way I can, I would like to extend her gratitude to you for your generous support and being part of our growing community.

 The Need | When I founded Catholic in Recovery in 2015, I never saw any of this coming.
 After my own experience with the darkness of alcoholism and drug addiction, I merely started a website to share experience, strength, and hope related to 12-step addiction recovery and the traditions of the Catholic Church.
-There were very few Catholic resources that touched on addiction or 12-step recovery, and I was merely providing a resource that I thought would be helpful for myself and other people like me.
-That includes a man named Jason who recently shared with the Catholic in Recovery community that he is 120 days clean and sober from drugs and alcohol after nearly losing everything, including his family with whom he is now reconnecting.
-Jason has been trying to get sober for over 15 years and this is the most freedom he’s experienced, which he attributes to integrating the sacraments into his recovery.
+There were very few Catholic resources that touched on addiction or 12-step recovery, and I was providing a modest resource that I thought would be helpful for myself and other people like me.
+People were sharing some of my articles on Facebook and a small audience grew, providing feedback and their own personal experience.
+I was working out of my spare bedroom and meeting people at coffee shops.

-Growth | In 2017, after being offered a contract by Ave Maria Press to write a book titled The Twelve Steps and the Sacraments, I was asked to give a few talks at local parishes in San Diego.
-From there, we began the first CIR general recovery group at St. Joseph Cathedral.
-Two more groups began in San Diego that year – one for men seeking recovery from lust addiction and another for family members impacted by a loved one’s addiction.
+Growth | In January 2017, the first Catholic in Recovery General Recovery Meeting was held at St. Joseph Cathedral.
+Two more groups began in San Diego later that year – one for men seeking recovery from lust addiction and another for family members impacted by a loved one’s addiction.
 In 2018, groups began in Portland, OR, Albuquerque, NM, and Columbus, OH.
 As of today, there are over 90 active CIR groups in 30 states across the country as well as six in Canada and two in Mexico.
 Our first group in Europe is preparing to start before the end of the year.

 In 2020 when the pandemic hit, we immediately began virtual meetings—about 5 per week.
 It provided a means for anyone around the world to connect with the Catholic in Recovery community and has been a place where recovery and new relationships have been born.
 We now have 50 weekly CIR meetings taking place via Zoom.
 Over 1,000 people from all corners of the globe participate in Catholic in Recovery virtual meetings every week.
 Hundreds of people are currently working through the Twelve Steps and integrating the sacraments with the aid of The Catholic in Recovery Workbook (2022) and a sponsor or small workbook group.

-We are in an exciting transition where the revenue being generated by CIR+ subscriptions, merchandise sales, and services will contribute to a big percentage of our standard operating expenses within the next twelve months.
-Since we began, we have relied on the generosity of donors to subsidize most of our operating expenses.
-As we make this transition, many exciting opportunities are on the horizon such as hosting our first annual convention at Notre Dame next fall, providing additional CIR retreats around North America, adapting our resources into Spanish, printing books and pamphlets that are now only available electronically, and investing in the start of a Catholic in Recovery podcast to share a message of hope and healing to a broader audience.
+A Call for Help | We are in an exciting transition where the revenue being generated by CIR+ subscriptions, merchandise sales, and services will contribute to roughly half of our standard operating expenses within the next twelve months.
+Since we began, we have relied on the charitable support of donors to subsidize most of our operating expenses.
+As we transition to greater viability, we still count on the generosity of our community and supporters.
+As outlined below, your help goes a long way to make many exciting opportunities a reality, such as hosting our first annual convention next fall, providing additional CIR retreats around North America, adapting our resources into Spanish, printing books and pamphlets that are now only available electronically, developing video resources for specific addiction experiences, and investing in the start of a Catholic in Recovery podcast to share a message of hope and healing to a broader audience.

-A Call for Help | In order to make this next leap, we need your help!
 We stand at a turning point where we can scale our efforts to help an estimated 10,000 individuals who are impacted by addiction by the end of 2024.
 This is the next step in our long-term vision of having Catholic in Recovery meetings and resources in every Catholic diocese around the world.
-Our concept of bringing together individuals and families seeking freedom from addiction in order to find hope and healing through the Twelve Steps and the sacraments is proving to work and the impact we can have around the world is nearly unlimited.
+Our concept of bringing together individuals and families seeking freedom from addiction to find hope and healing through the Twelve Steps and the sacraments is proving to work—the impact we can have around the world is nearly unlimited.

 Will you help us bring this vision closer to reality with a one-time donation or a monthly recurring gift?
 I understand that each of us have a different capacity to give and I am grateful for you considering any type of financial support to help individuals and families impacted by addiction.
 You can make a difference in the life of someone like Tonya or Jason.
 To get a better idea of the impact your financial support can make, consider the following: